Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli equation: Introduction

-In summary, despite recent advances, significant gaps remain in existing models due to their lack of turbulent energy dissipation and pressure recovery contributions.
-In addition, when the velocity in the model is obtained using MRI, the model accuracy depends strongly on in-plane pixel size, which is addressed in the second part of the present study.
-This study aims to address these gaps by investigating trans-stenotic pressure gradients in an idealized stenosis model, using ultrasound imaging velocimetry (UIV) and PC-MRI coupled with direct pressure measurements.
-By examining a range of $Re$ numbers spanning laminar and turbulent regimes, we aim to: (1) establish the relationship between peak and bulk velocities in the stenosis throat, the associated $Re$-dependent loss mechanisms, and pressure drop, and (2) integrate MRI-based velocities into this framework to quantify how a pixel-size--dependent velocity bias affects the trans-stenotic pressure gradient predictions.
+In summary, the image-based approaches discussed above are valuable because they can estimate relative pressure distributions or pressure-loss fields from spatially and temporally resolved velocity data.
+However, in many clinical settings, the main quantity of interest is the overall trans-stenotic pressure drop rather than the full pressure field \cite{Baumgartner:2017}.
+For this purpose, Bernoulli models remain attractive because they are simple, fast, and can be applied using reduced velocity quantities such as flow rate, bulk velocity, or peak stenotic velocity.
+However, conventional Bernoulli formulations do not explicitly account for the $Re$ dependence of viscous, turbulent, and pressure-recovery losses.
+The present study therefore focuses on improving these Bernoulli models by introducing a modified Bernoulli formulation in which the pressure-loss coefficient varies with $Re$, so that the global pressure drop can account more explicitly for changes in viscous, inertial, turbulence-related, and pressure-recovery losses.
+In this way, the model retains the practical advantage of using the bulk or peak velocity only, while incorporating flow-regime-dependent loss behavior that is absent from the simplified and extended Bernoulli equations.
+To evaluate the model, velocity fields were measured using ultrasound imaging velocimetry (UIV) and PC-MRI, together with direct pressure-drop measurements.
+In addition, when velocity information is obtained using MRI, the model accuracy depends strongly on in-plane pixel size, which is addressed in the second part of the present study.
+By examining a range of $Re$ numbers spanning laminar and turbulent regimes, we aim to: (1) establish the relationship between peak and bulk velocities in the stenosis throat, the associated $Re$-dependent loss mechanisms, and pressure drop, and (2) integrate MRI-based velocities into this framework to quantify how a pixel-size--dependent velocity bias affects the trans-stenotic pressure drop predictions.